 On August 10, 2023, the Company, the members (the "Members") of Next Charging LLC ("Next Charging") and Michael Farkas, as the representative of the Members, entered into an exchange agreement, and on November 2, 2023, the Members, Next Charging, and Mr. Farkas entered into an amended and restated exchange agreement (as amended and restated, the "Exchange Agreement"), pursuant to which the Company agreed to acquire from the Members 100% of the membership interests of Next Charging (the "Membership Interests") in exchange for the issuance (the "Share Exchange") by the Company to the Members of an aggregate of 100 million shares of common stock of the Company.
-In the event Next Charging completes the acquisition of the acquisition target as set forth in the Exchange Agreement's disclosure schedules (directly or indirectly through Next Charging or through a subsidiary of Next Charging) prior to the Closing, then 70,000,000 shares will vest on the closing date, and the remaining 30,000,000 shares will vest on the closing, then 35,000,000 shares will vest on the closing date, and the remaining 65,000,000 shares will be subject to vesting or forfeiture.
+In the event Next Charging completes the acquisition of the acquisition target as set forth in the Exchange Agreement's disclosure schedules (directly or indirectly through Next Charging or through a subsidiary of Next Charging) prior to the Closing, then 70,000,000 shares will vest on the closing date, and the remaining 65,000,000 shares will be subject to vesting or forfeiture.
 In the event (such shares subject to vesting or forfeiture, the "Restricted Shares").